Treatment is a great beginning, but what happens when the person with a Substance Use Disorder returns home, or if they never get to treatment?

 Anyone concerned about a friend or loved one’s drinking or drugging

-1. Information: We will educate you with 12 Family Recovery Principles including Power Point presentations, review of The 12 Principles through two weekly live calls, a workbook, and an online archive of over 400 hours of lessons including expert interviews, discussions, recovering speakers and recovery families.
-All of this information is organized in an easy-to-access and easy to digest way that you can access in the comfort of your own home and at your own pace.
+1. Information: We will educate you with 12 Family Recovery Principles including Power Point presentations, review of The 12 Principles through two weekly live calls, a workbook, and an online archive of over 200 hours of lessons including expert interviews, discussions, recovering speakers and recovery families.
+All of this information is recorded and organized in an easy-to-access, easy to digest way that you can access in the comfort of your own home and at your own pace.

 2. Transformation: Families receive tools to put that information into practice with a group course to discover The 7 Steps to BALM®, a way that empowers families to effectively communicate with their loved one using the BALM® (Be A Loving Mirror) method and The BALM® Conversation.